anishjha93/zerocode-wiki/readme-draft.md

 Zerocode makes it easy to create and maintain automated tests with absolute minimum overhead for [REST](https://github.com/authorjapps/zerocode/wiki/User-journey:-Create,-Update-and-GET-Employee-Details),[SOAP](https://github.com/authorjapps/zerocode/blob/master/README.md#soap-method-invocation-example-with-xml-input), [Kafka](https://github.com/authorjapps/zerocode/wiki/Kafka-Testing-Introduction), [DB services](https://github.com/authorjapps/zerocode/wiki/Sample-DB-SQL-Executor) and more.
 Jump to the [quick-start section](https://github.com/authorjapps/zerocode/blob/master/README.md#getting-started-) or [HelloWorld](https://github.com/authorjapps/zerocode/blob/master/README.md#hello-world-) section to explore more.

 Zerocode is used by many companies such as Vocalink, HSBC, HomeOffice(Gov) and [others](https://github.com/authorjapps/zerocode/blob/master/README.md#smart-projects-using-zerocode) to achieve accurate production drop of their micro-services.
+It has got best of best ideas and practices from the community to keep it super simple and the adoption is rapidly growing among the developer/tester community.

 Table of Contents
 ===